Being a “good” human is difficult – no one can truly lay claim to coming up with the perfect version or even definition of a “good human”.

 An immoral person will likely cause problems to those around them.
 But a person with good morals is likely to have a positive impact on those around them.

-We take a look at ten morals that are generally accepted as being positive, and conducive towards a happy life.
+We take a look at ten morals that are generally accepted as being positive, and conducive towards living a happy and long, fruitful life.

-Actions speak louder than words.
-If you complain about the actions of someone, or criticise their stance on something, a person can’t then go and do the same thing.
-Essentially, behave as you would have others behave.
+Remember, actions speak louder than words.
+If you complain about the actions of someone, or criticise their stance on something, you cannot then go and do the same thing.

 There is an age old saying about how when you are walking down a street and see others – whether a friend, family or total stranger – you simply don’t know what they might be going through.